 Which puppy is right for you?

-- Does your home have the space needed for a puppy or a dog?
+- Space - is your home big enough for a puppy or a dog?

-- Will the puppies you've been admiring have a garden or outside space to play in?
+- Garden - will the puppy you've been admiring have a garden or outside space to play in?

-Puppies need exercise, training, play and company.
-However, different breeds of puppy need different amounts.
+- Time - puppies need exercise, training, play and company.
+However, different breeds need different amounts of your time.
 Does your lifestyle mean you can offer an active dog breed the time they'll need?

-Consider too, how much grooming a puppy needs.
+- Grooming - consider how much grooming the puppy will need.
 Long-haired puppies may need lots more time to groom.

-Whilst it’s true different breeds may be more likely to show certain types of behaviour, how your puppy will behave as an adult will depend a great deal upon their life experiences.
+Remember, while different breeds may be more likely to show certain types of behaviour, the way your puppy behaves as an adult will depend a great deal on their life experiences.

 Certain breeds may have a reputation for growing into friendly family dogs, but if they aren't trained and socialised early, they could end up being afraid of strangers, unfamiliar dogs and even their own shadow!